ViniciusDSN/ViniciusDSN/README.md

-### Olá 👋
+### Hi 👋

-- 📚 Estudante SATC há 12 anos
+- 📚 Pursuing a degree in Computing Engineering
-- ⌨ Aprendendo linguagens como Java e Python
+- ⌨ Learning Web and Mobile Development
-- 💻 Gosto de novas experiências e sempre busco aprender mais
+- 💻 Looking forward to new experiences
-- 🎮 Gosto de jogar em meu tempo livre
+- 🎮 I like to play in my free time